Outdoor Escapes at Glen Coe

 Monday: Lismore and the hills beyond Ballachulish

-Medium Walk: The walk starts from St John’s Church at virtually sea-level, on the southern shore of Loch Leven.
-The walk climbs up through forestry tracks and rougher ground to reach the pink quartzite summit of Sgorr Dhearg, then returns down through forestry tracks, and over the Ballachulish Bridge with its wonderful views down the loch to Ardgour and back to Alltshellach.
-9½ miles (15km) with 3,900 feet (1,180m) of ascent.
+The walk in a nutshell: Walk from the southern shore of Loch Leven up through forestry tracks and rougher ground to reach the pink quartzite summit of Sgorr Dhearg.
+We return down through forestry tracks, and over the Ballachulish Bridge.

 Tuesday: Glen Coe

-Harder Walk: From Glen Coe we head up through Coire nan Lochan to the twin summits of Stob Coire nan Lochan and Bidean nam Bian - the highest peak in Argyll.
+The walk in a nutshell: Walk from Glen Coe through Coire nan Lochan to the twin summits of Stob Coire nan Lochan and Bidean nam Bian - the highest peak in Argyll.
 We descend through another of Bidean’s magnificent corries back into Glen Coe.
-6½ miles (10.5km) with 3,800 feet (1,160m) of ascent.

 Thursday: Ardgour - Strontian and Garbh Bheinn